slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'A man’s face is his autobiography.
 A woman’s face is her work of fiction.' -- Oscar Wilde*

+> *'The sign of a beautiful person is that they always see beauty in others.'*

 <!--
-- The sign of a beautiful person is that they always see beauty in others.
-- beauty as a panacea
 > *'Clothes make the man.
 Naked people have little or no influence on society.' -- Mark Twain* -->